boschrexroth/ctrlx-automation-sdk/doc/setup_qemu_ubuntu.md

 * If you use Virtual Box also please enable the internal Hyper-V option for each virtual machine.

-* If Windows Hypervisor Platform cannot be installed for any reason, we recommend using the Intel Hardware Accelerated Execution Manager (HAXM).
-The installation is described here [Installing HAXM](https://docs.microsoft.com/en-us/xamarin/android/get-started/installation/android-emulator/hardware-acceleration?pivots=windows#installing-haxm)

 ### Install Px.exe as Local Proxy Server

 See [Use PX.exe as Local Proxy on a Windows Host](./px.md).

 ## Installation on Linux Host

 You have to install both QEMU and KVM on your host system.
 Therefor you can run this script:

-    scripts/environment/install-qemu.sh
+    ~/ctrlx-automation-sdk/scripts/environment/install-qemu.sh

 ## Running the QEMU Virtual Machine